VWS-Python/vws-python-mock/docs/source/docker.rst

 .. envvar:: TARGET_MANAGER_BACKEND

    This is required by the VWS mock and the VWQ mock containers.
-   This is the route to the storage container from the other containers.
+   This is the route to the target manager container from the other containers.

 Optional configuration
 ^^^^^^^^^^^^^^^^^^^^^^